 Consumers are now more well-informed, curious, and willing to try new beauty products and brands that cater to their needs more.

-Incorporating technology like QR Codes helps beauty brands upgrade their existing marketing strategy or build a new one from scratch based on their requirements.
+Incorporating a technology like QR Codes for beauty brands helps them upgrade their existing marketing strategy or build a new one from scratch based on their requirements.

 Not to mention that it meets the needs of the mobile-first consumer market.